system-zero/system-zero/data/docs/la.md

 Albeit it does it with a probably unorthodoxical way.
 And actually it is not that bad in performance, as it executes more than a thousand of lines of code, which much of it is complex and loops, in a fraction of a second, in a very old 32bit netbook computer.
 And this is enough.
+Plus it runs on ridiculously low memory resources.